Bios-Marcel/memoryalike/README.md

 ## Rules

-The rules are quite simply.
+The rules are quite simple.
 Your goal is to guess all characters correctly.
-If you can't do that, you don't win.
-If 40% of the board is hidden, you lose.
+If you can't do that, you can't win.
+If at least 40% of the board is hidden, you lose.
 So speed does matter.
 Every incorrect guess will give you minus points.
 While achieving a victory might not be easy, you can still get a good loss.

 ## Controls